-Any change in health status while enrolled in the SSCC Nursing Program must be reported to the course coordinator, clinical instructor, and the Director of the SSCC Nursing Program.
+Any change in health status while enrolled in the SSCC Nursing Program must be reported to the course coordinator, clinical instructor, and the Director of Nursing Programs.
 Medical clearance from the healthcare provider that is treating the condition that caused the change in health status is required for the student to continue class and clinical coursework.
 Students will need to have their physician complete the bottom portion of this form as well as a reevaluation of the Essential Functions.
 (See Appendix A in the SSCC Nursing Program Student Handbook.)
-It is the right of the course coordinator, clinical instructor, and/or Director of the SSCC Nursing Program to determine if a student demonstrates the ability to achieve course and clinical objectives and to provide safe patient care.
+It is the right of the course coordinator, clinical instructor, and/or Director of Nursing Programs to determine if a student demonstrates the ability to achieve course and clinical objectives and to provide safe patient care.